This article was commissioned by Emery Brothers and appeared in the December 2017 issue of The Diapason.

 And it was on this land that oil was found, and in a big way!

-Each of the Crim children was in various ways devoted to the newly incorporated town and their family church, the First Presbyterian Church.
+Each of the Crim children were in various ways devoted to the newly incorporated town and their family church, the First Presbyterian Church.
 In 1931 Malcolm became the first mayor of Kilgore, and Liggett owned a chain of movie theaters in Kilgore and the surrounding area.
 Managing this chain of theatres was a man named Knox Lamb, who—in various ways as time went on—also made his living in and around the theatre, including a long period on the technical staff of Kilgore College.

 The First Presbyterian Church of Kilgore had its beginnings in the mid-19th century in a settlement just south of present-day Kilgore called New Danville and was known as the Gum Spring Presbyterian Church.
 A circuitous series of events having to do with the expanding railroad and property belonging to Constantine Buckley (Buck) Kilgore led to the founding of a new town.
 At a meeting of the church congregation in 1874 it was voted to move the church four miles into the new town, using the name New Danville Presbyterian Church, commemorating its original location.
 By the end of 1885 they had built a new church at the corner of South and Rusk Streets in Kilgore.
 The Crims were devoted members of the church.